 Release managers who focus on risk management and utilize risk analysis and reports, are often more productive and have successful projects.
 Inedo’s tools address all of these challenges that release managers face and allow them to meet project deadlines and deliver quality software to please their customers.

 What KPI is a Release Manager Responsible For?

 Since release managers have a variety of tasks to do, it can sometimes be hard to get lost in the countless tasks/responsibilities that you can forget to utilize a variety of metrics to assess the overall performance.

 There are at least 25 release management KPI metrics that a release manager is responsible for.
 However, here are five KPIs that all release managers should keep track of:

-- Downtime: This accounts for anytime users can’t access the software.
+- Downtime: This accounts for any time users can’t access the software.
 This includes estimated release downtime and actual release downtime.

-- Release priorities: Ensuring that high priority releases receive priority scheduling and proper attention
+- Release priorities: Ensuring that high-priority releases receive priority scheduling and proper attention

-- Coordinated releases: Defining coordinated releases as high priority to ensure that they are properly scheduled and have the proper resources allocated to them to be released successfully
+- Coordinated releases: Defining coordinated releases as a high priority to ensure that they are properly scheduled and have the proper resources allocated to them to be released successfully

 - Errors: Minimizing errors that make it into the release so that teams don’t have to correct issues and reduce the number of rollbacks to improve the quality of development and testing